Twenty Minutes Is Not Enough Unless You Walk In Prepared

 The Four Things Your Cardiologist Needs to Know

 When your cardiologist opens your chart, they are looking for an update on four fronts.
 How has your AFib burden changed since the last visit.
 Are your symptoms stable, better, or worse.
-Are you tolerating your current medications.
+Are you tolerating your current medications, including your anticoagulant.
 Are there any new symptoms or concerns that need a workup.
-Every minute you spend in the appointment should move at least one of those four forward.
+Those four answers feed the bigger decisions sitting underneath every AFib visit: paroxysmal versus persistent classification, rate versus rhythm control strategy, anticoagulation, and whether ablation is on the table.
+Every minute you spend in the appointment should move at least one of those forward.

 The prep sheet below gives you a row for each.
 If you are using the AFib Tracker App or a paper episode log, pull your summary numbers from there.
-If not, spend 10 minutes the night before reconstructing the month in broad strokes.
+For the row-by-row reasoning behind the burden section, see the AFib episode log template.
+If your blood pressure is also part of the picture, the hypertension tracker covers the readings cardiology will want alongside your AFib data.
+If you do not track at all yet, spend 10 minutes the night before reconstructing the month in broad strokes.

 The Four Sections to Fill Out